Genez-io/genezio-documentation/docs/genezio-typesafe/http-methods-webhooks.md

 ## Deploy your service

-To deploy your newly created class to the genezio infrastructure, use the following command:
+To deploy your newly created class to the DeployApps infrastructure, use the following command:

 ```
 genezio deploy